livz/livz.github.io/_posts/2013-11-01-hidden-listener-port-reuse.md

 The commands should have been executed on victim's machine (A) and results saved in the corresponding log file.

 <div class="box-note">
-The new line at the end ofthe commands file is very important to get the last command executed!
+The new line at the end of the commands file is important to get the last line executed!
 </div>